USDA FoodKeeper – Cold Storage Guidelines

 To determine if chopped carrots have gone bad, look for any mold growth, discoloration, or sliminess.
 Check for a foul or unpleasant odor, as this can indicate spoilage.
 If the texture feels mushy or slimy instead of firm and crisp, it's best to discard the chopped carrots.

 Carrots Fresh Chopped can pose a risk of foodborne illness if not handled properly.
 Common pathogens associated with carrots include Salmonella and Listeria.
-To prevent illness, always wash carrots thoroughly before chopping and consuming.
+To reduce the risk of foodborne illness, always wash carrots thoroughly before chopping and consuming.
 High-risk scenarios include cross-contamination with raw meat or poultry juices.

 To keep chopped carrots fresh longer, store them in a container of water in the refrigerator.
 Change the water every 2 days to maintain freshness.
 Adding a pinch of salt to the water can help preserve the crispness of the carrots.
 For best results, store chopped carrots in the crisper drawer of the refrigerator.